solo-io/workshops/istio-day2/1-deploy-istio/05-app-rollout.md

 ## Adding services to the mesh

 There are a couple ways to add a service to the mesh.
-What's meant by "adding the service to the mesh" is we install the Envoy proxy alongside the workload.
+What's meant by "adding the service to the mesh" is we install the Istio sidecar proxy (Envoy) alongside the workload.
 We can do a manual injection of the sidecar or automatically do it.
 Let's start to deploy some workloads.

 Now let's label this namespace with the appropriate labels to enable sidecar injection: